What is an Art, Drama, or Music Professor?

 - Adobe Systems Adobe Dreamweaver

-Those thinking about becoming an Art, Drama, or Music Professor might also be interested in the following careers:
+Those interested in being an Art, Drama, or Music Professor may also be interested in:

 Image Credit: Jorge Royan via Creative Commons Attribution-Share Alike 3.0 Unported